oletizi/avi-docs/src/site/docs/16.3/vantage-installation-on-nutanix-acropolis-hypervisor/index.md

 ### VM Hardware Requirements

 The resources suggested in this installation guide are minimum recommendations for a proof of concept.
-See also the <a href="/docs/16.2.2/system-requirements-hardware">hardware requirements KB</a> for more sizing help.
+See also the <a href="/system-requirements-hardware/">hardware requirements KB</a> for more sizing help.

 * **Avi Controller:** The Controller needs at least 4 vCPUs and 12 GB memory.
 Also needed is a NIC for the management network.
 This is the network used for accessing the web interface.
 The Controller also uses this network to communicate with the Avi Service Engines (SEs).
 * **SEs:** Each SE needs at least 2 vCPUs and 2 GB memory.
 Also needed is a NIC for the management network as the first interface, and additional NICs for the data networks.

 ### Software Requirements

 * **Avi Vantage 16.1+:**  The Controller image file is obtained from the <a href="https://avinetworks.com/portal/software/">avinetworks.com/portal</a>.
-From the image repository, select the latest software version &gt; OpenStack section &gt; controller.qcow2 image.
+From the image repository, select the latest software version > OpenStack section > controller.qcow2 image.
 The SE image will be downloaded from the Controller.
 * **Nutanix Acropolis 4.6+:**  Prism is required for creating the Avi VMs.

 ### Deploy the Controller